 Music and Mental Health Programme

-Liverpool Philharmonic and Mersey Care NHS Foundation Trust have been working in partnership for 10 years, delivering programmes in Mersey Care in-patient settings and the local community, targeted at service users, their families, carers and Trust staff.
+Liverpool Philharmonic and Mersey Care NHS Foundation Trust have been working in partnership for 14 years, delivering programmes in Mersey Care in-patient settings and the local community, targeted at service users, their families, carers and Trust staff.
+Our other NHS partners include The Clatterbridge Cancer Centre NHS Foundation Trust, Cheshire and Wirral Partnership NHS Foundation Trust, and we welcome social prescribing referrals from GPs, Link Workers and mental health charities.

 The programme creates pathways and progression routes including independent visits to Liverpool Philharmonic and sign-posting to other activities.
 We deliver a range of activities within Community settings, including Mersey Care’s expanding Life Rooms facilities.